Infrabee Secures Approval for 15MW Solar Farm in New Forest

 Credit: Zbynek Burival/Unsplash

-UK-based developer Infrabee has received planning permission for a 15MW solar project in the New Forest, southern England.
+-based developer Infrabee has received planning permission for a 15MW solar project in the New Forest, southern England.
 The £8.5 million solar farm will be located near Walkford Farm, close to the border of Bransgore and New Milton in Hampshire.

-The development is set to support the UK's net zero targets by generating while offering additional benefits, including job creation and a diversified income stream for a local farm business.
+The development is set to support the UK's net zero targets by generating renewable energy while offering additional benefits, including job creation and a diversified income stream for a local farm business.
 The solar farm is also expected to contribute £2.3 million in business rates over its operational lifespan.

 In addition to its renewable energy output, the project will enhance local .
 Infrabee plans to introduce species-rich grass, wildflowers, and new hedgerows around the site, which is projected to increase the area's biodiversity by 122%.